happytomatoe/udacity-capstone-project/README.md

 use to answer questions regarding different aspects of the provided data.

 ### Overview of the tables:
 - fact_review.
-As the heart of this dataset is the users' reviews, this table represents different aspects of this review.
+As the heart of this dataset is the users' reviews, this table represents different aspects of this review
-- fact_friend - factless fact table to represent user-friend relation
+- fact_friend - factless fact table that represents user-friend relation
-- fact_business_category - factless fact table to represent business-category relation.
-Business categories are represented as list in the json source file.
+- fact_business_category - factless fact table that represents business-category relation.
+Business categories are represented as a list in the json source file.
 Currently, in the [insert query](airflow/plugins/helpers/table_insert_queries.py) there is a sequence that is used to split the list from the json.
 Currently, the max number of categories is about 20.
-This small number makes it viable to unnest list using data warehouse
+This small number makes it viable to unnest list using the data warehouse
-- fact_tip - fact tables for tips.
+- fact_tip - fact tables for tips
 - fact_checkin - fact table for checkins.
 Check-in dates are represented as list in a json file.
 Splitting this list using data warehouse takes a long time as there are a lot of check-ins.
-Instead, it is done using Spark framework.
+Instead, it is done using Spark framework
-- dim_business - business dimension table.
+- dim_business - business dimension table
-- dim_user - user dimension table.
+- dim_user - user dimension table
 - dim_date - date dimension table.
-This dimension is populated using [csv file](airflow/dags/data/dim_date.csv).
+This dimension is populated using [csv file](airflow/dags/data/dim_date.csv)

-Data dictionary with the column description/source is included in the [data dictionary file](data_dictionary.txt)
+Data dictionary with the column description/source is included in the [data dictionary file](data_dictionary.txt).

 # Architecture
 ![img.png](docs/architecture.png)

 ## Overview
 The user flow is next - the data is copied into raw data zone.
-After this user should trigger airlfow dag manually to kick of the pipeline.
-After the end of the pipeline the target tables are populated.
+After this a user should trigger airlfow dag manually to kick of the pipeline.
+At the end of the pipeline the target tables are populated.

 ## ETL flow
 - Spark job, that is run on the an EMR cluster, transforms data using s3